fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 12.2.7 =
+First version that adds a "date entered" field to vehicles posts.
+Bug fix in the hours widget to no longer highlight Friday and Monday at the same time for some sets of hours.

 = 12.2.6 =
 Changes the default button text for NextGear vehicle inspection reports from "See Digital Inspection Report" to "Mechanic's Report."
 Fixes bugs.